Heyo. I'm Bernard. I'm studying electrical engineering

 pretty rad (bonus for the two combined, i.e. IoT devices).

 When I'm not working or sleeping, you can find me at indie concerts, trying to complete Celeste on the Nintendo Switch, adventuring outdoors, or slacklining under the Campanile at Berkeley.
 I also really enjoy geocaching, bowling, and playing pool!

-I helped develop Radon, a large-scale distributed key-value store for low latency operations, and wrote CLI tools for monitoring datasets and performance testing.
-I also worked on the Java wrapper for the Radon/Helium APIs.
+Helped develop Radon, a large-scale distributed key-value store for low latency operations, and wrote CLI tools for monitoring datasets and performance testing.
+Also worked on the Java wrapper for the Radon/Helium APIs.

 Non-intrusive bicycle brake and turn lighting, 'blind-spot' detection, customizable and configurable iOS application.
 Built with nRF52 microcontroller and 'Berkeley Buckler' development board.
 Responsible for Bluetooth Low Energy (BLE) components including BLE buttons and turn signals and BLE client nRF code for iOS app.

 A hybrid puzzle-platformer game created with GDScript in Godot Engine in a month.
 Built for GitHub GameOff 2018.
 Implements unique game mechanics such as "dimension switching," wall jumps, dashes, and other stage hazards.